swiftlang/swift-evolution/proposals/0268-didset-semantics.md

 This does not break source compatibility, _unless_ someone is explicitly relying on the current buggy behavior (i.e. the property's getter being called even if the `oldValue` isn't referenced).
 However, I think the possibility of that is very small.

-However, it is possible to preserve the old behavior by either:
+It would still be possible to preserve the old behavior by either:

 1. Explicitly providing the `oldValue` argument to `didSet`:
 ```swift